MaastrichtU-IDS/get-started-with-docker/README.md

 Use `git` to clone the repository

-1. Open your terminal
+1. Open your terminal ⌨️
 2. Go to the directory where you want to store the workshop folder (using `cd my-folder/`)
-3. Run:
+3. Clone the GitHub repository with this command:

 ```shell
 git clone https://github.com/MaastrichtU-IDS/get-started-with-docker
 ```

-> If you don't have `git` installed you can also [download the workshop as a `.zip` file](https://github.com/MaastrichtU-IDS/get-started-with-docker/archive/master.zip) and unzip it.
+> If you don't have `git` installed you can also [download the workshop as a `.zip` file](https://github.com/MaastrichtU-IDS/get-started-with-docker/archive/master.zip) and unzip it 🤐

 4. **Go the workshop folder in your terminal**: